cihsp/cihsp.github.io/README.md

 ## What is CIHSP?

-CIHSP was a humorous final project, written by me and my good friend [James Allen](http://github.com/jjallen37) for our final project in Advanced Web Development.
+CIHSP was a humorous final project, written by [me](http://github.com/jlmartin9) and my good friend [James Allen](http://github.com/jjallen37) for our final project in Advanced Web Development.
 We had to write a web application using HTML5, JavaScript, PHP, and a MySQL database.
 It is a good demonstration of our knowledge of how to write such applications, so I want to keep the code hosted for demonstration.

 We also made use of JQuery and Twitter Bootstrap.

+The application is a proof of concept of a crowdsourced review guide for the bathrooms around UNC-Chapel Hill's campus.
+The website is built to be responsive, so you can post reviews from your phone or tablet.

 ## The website